Slider2732/ESP-909/README.md

 Thanks to Jack Wildchurch for the usability emphasis!

 Currently -
-2 selectable patterns at a pot selected tempo.
+2 selectable patterns at a pot selected tempo. <br>
 16th's pattern length.
 LED BPM indicator.
 Live mode and Record mode.